VLOGroup/dvs-reconstruction/README.md

 make -j6
  ~~~

  Per default, the application will compile to support the iniLabs DVS128.
-If you want to attach a DAVIS240 instead, uncomment L23 in `denoisingmainwindow.h` and re-compile.
+If you want to attach a DAVIS240 instead, set the CMake option `WITH_DAVIS`.

 ## Usage
 Launch `live_reconstruction_gui` to get to the main application which should look like this: